philmcminn/new-paper/README.md

 ## Introduction

-This repository is designed to be used by new researchers (e.g., PhD and Masters students) when they want to start writing a new research paper for a conference, journal, or an internal report.
+This repository is designed to be used by new researchers (e.g., PhD and Masters students) when they want to start writing a new research paper for a software engineering conference, journal, or an internal report.

 It provides a skeleton set of files and folders in which you can write your own material, and customise your paper with additional macros.

 Each section provides advice as to how to go about writing it.
 This advice can be deleted or commented out to make way for your own content.

+The format assumes that you have researched a new technique that have empirically evaluated.
+If you want to write a purely empirical paper, you may need to tweak the sections.
+However, it is not really suitable for a paper that involves only proofs and no empirical study.

 ## Create a Repository for Your Own Paper by Copying the Contents of This One